HRH The Princess Alexandra, the Hon Lady Ogilvy, Patron

 In January 2012 he was sworn in as a Justice of the Supreme Court, the first person appointed to the court directly from the bar since its inception in 2009.

 Jonathan is a Deputy Chair of the Royal Academy of Music.

 Patti White has served on the boards of multiple charities, including English National Opera, American Friends of ENO (since 2004 and president since 2012), National Museum of Women in the Arts, UK Friends NMWA, Vanderbilt University, the American Friends of the National Portrait Gallery and the American Friends of Winchester College.
 She brings experience in strategic planning, fundraising, advocacy and volunteering in both the US and the UK.
 She has degrees from the Harvard Law School and the Kennedy School of Government.

 John Cooke, Board Secretary

-John is also Chairman of the ENO Benevolent Fund, a registered charity which makes grants to past or present members of the company in cases of special need or hardship.
+John Cooke is an international economic relations consultant and chairs an expert group in the City of London on financial services liberalisation.
+John brings the board his expertise in finance and governance.
+John is also a Trustee (and a past Chairman) of the ENO Benevolent Fund, a registered charity which makes grants to past or present members of the company in cases of special need or hardship.